sisyphosloughs/photo-sidecar-cleaner/README.md

 1. Identify a folder that may contain orphaned sidecar files.
 2. Copy the folder path.
 3. Open the shell.
-4. Change to the directory containing the script.
+4. Change to the folder containing the script.
 5. Create the search command: `photo-sidecar-cleaner.sh <Folder> xmp`
 > [!TIP]
 > - You can also search for other sidecar files.
 Replace `xmp` with, for example, `dop` to search for sidecar files from DxO PhotoLab.
-> - Exclude directories: You can speed up the search if you want to ignore certain directories.
+> - Exclude folders: You can speed up the search if you want to ignore certain folders.
 On Synology NAS systems, for example, you can exclude `@eaDir` folders.
 Append `@eaDir` to the search command.
 6. Execute the search.

 **Results:**

-The following files are created in the script's directory:
+The following files are created in the script's folder:
 | File                    | Remark                             |
 | ----------------------- | ---------------------------------- |
 | `delete_commands.sh`    | Sidecar files that can be deleted. |